JuliaHealth/NeuroAnalyzer.jl/Documentation.md

 eeg_spectrum(eeg; pad, h)
 ```

-Calculate FFT, amplitudes, powers and phases for each channel of the `eeg`.
+Calculate FFT, amplitudes, powers and phases for each channel of `eeg`.
 For `pad` > 0 channels are padded with 0s.

 **Arguments**